bitlather/academy-pgh-sessions/linux-commands/cat_and_sort.md

 - [jim_hopper.]2.quote
 - [jim_hopper.]3.quote

-We can also `sort` the quotes and store them:
+We can also `sort` the quotes and store them.
+The following will:

+- concatenate the contents of all files that start with `jim_hopper.` and end with `.quote`
+- sort them by line
+- write the sorted lines to the file compiled.sorted.jim_hopper.quotes.

 ```
 suzy@af2e62e7233d:~/stranger-things$ cat jim_hopper.*.quote | sort > compiled.sorted.jim_hopper.quotes